dmsc/m65-lister/README.md

  - `-c`          Convert comments from ATASCII to ASCII, converting inverse-video characters and removing control characters.

+ - `-C`          Force a semicolon before comments at the end of instructions.
+                 MAC/65 allows comments at end of instructions without any symbol, use this to convert the for more strict assemblers.

+ - `-l`          Outputs instruction mnemonics, labels and hexadecimal numbers in lower case.
+Note that MAC/65 internally stores all labels in upper-case on input, but you can generate files with mixed case.

  - `-s`          Convert strings with non-printable chars to hexadecimal, resulting in an assembly listing with only printable characters giving the same output.